3scale-ops/tekton-pipelinerun-cleaner/README.md

 # Tekton Pipelun Cleaner

-A simply bash script running in an Alpine docker, to clean up completed pipeline runs, keeping up to `NUM_TO_KEEP` instances for each Pipeline.
+A simply bash script running in an Alpine docker to clean up completed pipeline runs, keeping up to `NUM_TO_KEEP` instances for each Pipeline.

 ```bash
 ...